icfnext/aem-library/README.md

 ## Overview

-AEM Library contains common utilities, decorators, abstract classes, tag libraries, and JavaScript modules for bootstrapping and simplifying AEM (Adobe CQ) projects.
+The AEM Library contains common utilities, decorators, abstract classes, tag libraries, and JavaScript modules for bootstrapping and simplifying AEM (Adobe CQ) projects.

 See the [project site](http://code.citytechinc.com/aem-library) for the User Guide and project details.